 commanded his warriors to slaughter captured mothers and their male "little

-• Moses said that fathers could sell their own daughters as sex slaves, with the option to buy them back if they
+• Moses said that "men of God" could sell their own daughters as sex slaves, with the option to buy them back if they

-rapists, meaning that they would become sex slaves who could then be raped "legally" for the rest of their lives.
+rapists, meaning they would become sex slaves who could then be raped "legally" for the rest of their lives!

 According to the highly dubious "wisdom" of Jehovah and Moses, only girls who